 Council and Leadership Team

-Meet our dedicated leadership group.
+Meet our dedicated leadership group

 The Leadership Team

-Katie Petchell, Head of Junior School
+Katie Petchell, Director of Junior School

 Katie joined Perth College in 2018 and has held a number of teaching and leadership positions nationally and internationally, with 16 years of her career spent in independent girls’ schools.
 She is a future focused and motivated leader, who is committed to supporting holistic opportunities for young people, which foster the development of skills for active global citizenship.
 She advocates for contemporary approaches to education, anchored by the need to ensure that curriculum and pedagogy is demonstrative of 21st century requirements.
 A commitment to wellbeing as a platform for overall academic success underpins her approach to strategic decision making and she honours the knowledge families can bring in making shared decisions about their child’s growth and development.